hpides/End-to-end-ML-System-Benchmark/README.md

     main()
 ```

-## Running your Scripts with umlaut
+## End-to-End benchmarking with UMLAUT

 You can run your custom pipeline by providing the path to you python file.
 You can specify the different kinds of measurements.